WHAT IS A CONSULTANT TRICHOLOGIST?

 CAN YOU OFFER ADVICE OVER THE PHONE OR EMAIL?

-Unfortunately, no. Members of the Institute of Trichologists are bound by a Code of Ethics which prevents us from conducting remote diagnoses.
-If you can't make it in to our clinic, there may be a closer trichology clinic in your area.
-Visit the Institute's website here to search for a closer clinic.
+Unfortunately, no. Members of the Institute of Trichologists are bound by a Code of Ethics which prevents us from giving diagnoses without a consultation.
+If you can't make it in to the clinic, an online consultation can be arranged.